alexbers/mpiexec-docker/README.md

 # mpiexec-docker

+The goal of this project is to simplify distributed programs building and running by using containers.
+Containers provide a predictable environment to get reproducible results and keep the build instructions short.

-The `mpiexec_docker` script runs the MPI task on the cluster as a container.
-This gives reproducible environment and simpler program distribution.
+The main script, called `mpiexec_docker`, runs the MPI task as containers.
+We support Open MPI, MPICH, MVAPICH2 and Intel MPI out of the box.

+The distributed programs can be executed on HPC clusters.
+We pay attention to these peculiarities of such systems:

+- workload managers are used.
+We integrate with Slurm
+- high-speed interconnect is used.
+We integrate with InfiniBand
+- users don't have superuser rights.
+We use Podman, the Docker-compatible container engine that doesn't need superuser rights

+## Usage
-Usually, the MPI program is started like this:
+Usually, MPI programs are started like this:
 ```bash
 mpiexec -np 2 ./task
 ```